 The capital of Mallorca and the Balearic Islands, Palma is the pearl of the Mediterranean.
 Discover why it’s been named the world’s best city to live in. […] Palma

-We hope you found this restaurant review of Mari-lin Café Lounge in Palma useful and that you have many memorable meals as a result of our recommendations.
+We hope you have found this article about Mari-lin Restaurant useful and that you have many memorable meals as a result of our recommendations.

 Bon Profit as the locals say!!